ExileAS/full-stack-e-commrece/README.md

 2- from the root folder: cd ./api -> npm i

-3- run: nodemon server (or node server)
+3- run: npm run server or nodemon server (or node server)

 4- wait for mongodb connection. a message will be logged in the terminal with the server port number.